Helping your child tell you about their day

 • Around age 2: Your child is starting to talk about events in very simple terms, especially when something makes an impression on them.
 For example, they might say: “Victor made a boo-boo!
 Not nice!”

-• Around age 3: Your child is able to speak more clearly about things they did that day.
-They’re able to talk about recent events with more ease, but they don’t necessarily pay attention to the order in which events happened.
+• Around age 3: Your child is able to speak more clearly about things they did that day, but they sometimes leave out important details.
+They’re able to talk about recent events more easily, but they might mix up the order in which they happened.

-• Around age 4: Your child’s stories are becoming more organized: “We ate outside and then we played in the yard.”
-They can refer to past events more easily by saying when they happened in the day: “We worked on crafts in the morning.”
+• Around age 4: Your child is more likely to organize their thoughts independently, without an adult’s prompting.
+They can produce longer, more complex sentences.
+For example, they might say: “We ate outside and then we played in the yard.
+Cedric cried because he fell down.”
+They can refer to past events more easily by saying when they happened in the day: “We did crafts in the morning.”

-• Age 4 to 5: Your child is able to talk about their day while making connections between events and following a certain order.
-They can tell a story in more detail and provide more information.
-However, your child may still have trouble with time-based concepts such as yesterday or tomorrow.
+• 4 to 5 years old: Your child is able to talk about their day while making connections between events and following a certain order.
+They can give more information and talk about what they’ve done in more detail.
+They also have an easier time keeping up the back-and-forth of a conversation.
+However, your child may still have trouble with concepts such as yesterday or tomorrow.

 • Ask someone who was with your child to tell you about the major things they did that day.
 Doing so will make it easier to understand your child and ask them questions when they talk about their day.

-• Ask questions that give your child choices, such as “Did you play with Charles or with Elizabeth?”
+• Ask your child “this or that” questions, such as “Did you play with Charles or Elizabeth?” or “Did you go to the park or stay at daycare?”.

 • Help your child think of a short sequence of events that happened during the day, and then ask them to tell you more about it.
-For example: “You got up, you ate cereal, and then what did you do?”
+For instance, you can say: “You got up, ate your cereal, and then what did you do?”

-• Take pictures of your child during one of their daily routines and make a game of putting the pictures in the right order.
-Ask your child to explain what they’re doing in each one.
+• Take pictures of your child during a routine and work together to put the photos in the right order, then describe what they’re doing.
 This activity will help them understand the concept of a sequence and encourage them to talk about what they do every day.

 • Use humour and whimsy to encourage your child to talk about their day.
-When your child starts understanding jokes, you can say things to make them laugh: “Did you eat a bowl of spaghetti or a piece of chocolate cake as big as the house?”
-This will encourage them to talk more.
+When they start understanding jokes, you can say things to make them laugh: “Did you eat a bowl of spaghetti or a piece of chocolate cake as big as the house?”
+This will encourage them to talk about what they’ve done.

 Some children don’t like talking about their day.
 Some adults don’t like it either!
 It’s important to respect your child’s personality and avoid bombarding them with questions.
-There are other ways to talk with your child, such as by reading a book with them and commenting on the story.
+There are other ways to encourage your child to talk, such as by reading a book with them and talking about the story.

 Things to keep in mind

-• Talking to your child about their day will help them learn to construct sentences and expand their vocabulary.
-It’s also a great way to let them know you’re interested in them.
+• Talking with your child about each of your days will help them learn to construct sentences and expand their vocabulary.
+It’s also a great way to show your interest in them.

-• Your child’s storytelling abilities will develop gradually as they learn to situate events in time.
+• Your child’s storytelling abilities will develop bit by bit as they learn to situate events in time and adapt to their audience.
+This is crucial skill for socialization and academic success.

-• You can help your child talk about their day by asking them what their favourite moment was and then sharing yours.
+• You can help your child talk about their day by asking them what their favourite parts were and then sharing your own.

 Naître et grandir